 When done polishing, leave the furniture to air dry.
-This will prevent any moisture from creating stains or discoloration while the furniture is in storage.
+This will prevent any moisture from creating stains or discoloration while you are storing furniture.

 Once your furniture has been cleaned, polished, and thoroughly dried, it’s time to take it apart.
 This will make transporting the furniture easier and reduce the likelihood of damage while trying to transport large pieces.

 Take headboards and footboards off of bed frames; remove the legs from tables and chairs; remove cushions from couches, loveseats, and armchairs; and remove drawers from dressers, cabinets, and armoires.

 Now that you’ve disassembled your furniture, wrap the different pieces in bubble wrap or cloth.
 Furniture that remains in one piece but has fragile parts, like mirrors or glass-paned doors, should also be wrapped in bubble wrap or cloth.
 Put these fragile items in boxes as well for additional protection.